roNn23/docker-node-12-puppeteer/README.md

 ## Example

 See the [example directory](example) for a complete Docker Compose example, showing how to run Puppeteer against a linked Docker Compose web service.

-## Releasing

-1. Create a new release on GitHub.
-The image is tagged with the same version as Puppeteer.
-2. Docker Hub automatically builds images for the tag.
-3. There is no step 3.